Select Projects/Exhibits

 ART IN THE ARTHOUSE presents: BENNY FERDMAN: COOK-UP A SOUP AND OTHER TALES

-Laemmle Theatre Town Center, Los Angeles, 2018
+Exhibit at Laemmle Theatre Town Center, Los Angeles, 2018

 As a collector of materials and stories from human, natural and cultural landscapes, BENNY FERDMAN’s artwork juxtaposes and reinterprets these images and tales to reclaim wonder in everyday life.
 Cook-Up a Soup And Other Tales is a collection of Ferdman’s adventurous reclamation and reworking of iconography, folk motifs and works drawn from diverse narratives and East European Jewish culture, that once expressed itself in Yiddish, Benny's first language.